Admission requirements

 Documentation of your English skills if you are not a native English speaker

-The Erasmus Mundus Journalism programme is taught in English.
-Students must therefore be able to read academic textbooks and articles, take part in classroom discussions and lectures, and undertake written work and exams in English.
-Hence, we require a high command of English.
+The Erasmus Mundus Journalism programme is taught in English, so students need to be able to read and understand academic texts, participate in classroom discussions and lectures, and complete written assignments and exams in English.
+Therefore, we require a high level of proficiency in English.

-• IELTS Academic test (on paper) with a band score of 7,0 and a minimum score of 6.0 in each category** We also accept the so-called 'Computer-delivered IELTS-test/IELTS on computer'.
-We do NOT accept the Global IELTS indicator
+• IELTS Academic test (paper based) with a band score of 7.0 and a minimum score of 6.0 in each category.
+We also accept the so-called 'Computer-delivered IELTS-test/IELTS on computer'.
+We do NOT accept the Global IELTS indicator.

 Applying for a language test exemption

-If you are not a national of any of the countries mentioned above but you consider yourself a native speaker, you can apply for an exemption from the language test.
-However, please be aware that there is no guarantee that an exemption will be granted.
+If you are not a national of one of the countries mentioned above but consider yourself a native English speaker, you may apply for an exemption from the language test.
+However, please note that an exemption is not guaranteed.

-Please note that applicants who have a bachelor's degree in English language and/or English literature from a non-English speaking country are not exempt from submitting an English language test.
+Additionally, applicants with a bachelor's degree in English language and/or English literature from a non-English speaking country are still required to submit an English language test.

-To apply for an exemption you will need to include the following documents within your application package:
+To apply for an exemption, please include the following documents in your application package:

 1. A Language Test Exemption Letter: In this letter, you must state your reasons for applying for a waiver of the English language test.
 The request should explicitly describe the reasons why you should be regarded as native speaker.